 Bosque Del Apache Photography Tips

 PROTIP: If you have little experience in birds & wildlife photography, check our 10 essential steps to take to prepare for wildlife photography.

 The photography opportunities in Bosque del Apache are remarkable.
-From almost an hour before sunrise until an hour after sunset it is a paradise.
+From almost an hour before sunrise until an hour after sunset, it is a paradise.
 Moreover, even during mid-day, you have opportunities for great shots, when the birds are eating in the fields or swimming in the ponds.
 So pack your lunch and snacks with you.
-We spent there three days, and now we share the best tips with you.
+We spent three days there, and now share the best tips with you.

 Go For The Sunrise

 Birds are the most active early in the morning.
 Go at least an hour before sunrise to set up the tripod and your photo equipment, and prepare for a magical spectacle.
 The place is visited by many people so that it can be crowded.
 In the morning it is cold.
 The refuge is at around 5000 feet elevation, so dress warmly.
 Furthermore, do not forget about the masking jacket and pants.
 You will be standing around for a long while, so take also a warm beanie and winter photography glove, and dress layers.

 Interestingly, for us, one of the most impressive performances takes place not in the park itself, but at the water reservoir before the visitor center (if you are coming from Socorro).
 We were interested in Sandhill Cranes, which is why we chose South Crane Pond.
 We love these elegant birds, which are dancing with such grace.